Europe’s bike industry hits bumps as cycling craze cools

-STUTTGART (Germany), Jan 24 — At a bicycle trade fair in Stuttgart, steep discounts on brand-new models hint at the turmoil roiling the industry now that a pandemic-fuelled cycling craze has faded.
+STUTTGART, Germany, Jan 27 — At a bicycle trade fair in Stuttgart, steep discounts on brand-new models hint at the turmoil roiling the industry now that a pandemic-fuelled cycling craze has faded.

 Price cuts of 20 to 30 per cent were not unheard of at this month’s event in the southwestern German city, where sellers sought to offload surplus stock in the face of falling demand.